An Elegant Easter Dinner Menu That Serves a Crowd

-Pre-Dinner: Elderflower-Champagne Punch + Artichoke-and-Feta Dip
+Before Dinner: Elderflower-Champagne Punch and Artichoke-and-Feta Dip

-Start: Cream of Asparagus Soup
+Starters: Cream of Asparagus Soup

-Made ahead, the first course is an elegant soup that's ready when you are.
-For a gorgeous Easter presentation, peel and grate hardboiled eggs in advance—they'll be the garnish for each soup bowl, a preparation called mimosa because the yellow and white resemble the flowers of the same name.
+Make the Cream of Asparagus Soup ahead, the first course is an elegant soup that's ready when you are.
+For a gorgeous Easter presentation, peel and grate hardboiled eggs in advance.
+They'll be the garnish for each soup bowl—a preparation called mimosa because the yellow and white resemble the eponymous flowers.
 The recipe can easily be doubled and enjoyed hot or cold.

-Since the oven will be ham central, light up the grill and lightly char salmon and lemon wedges for your second main.
+Since the oven will be ham central, light up the grill and serve Grilled Salmon with Fennel and Olive Relish as the second main.
 Spring is the perfect time to kick off grilling season, after all.
-No need to flip the fish; just cover, and it will be cooked to perfection in less than 10 minutes.
-Serve with crispy fennel-and-olive relish and use the fresh fennel fronds for garnish.
+No need to flip the fish; just cover and it will be cooked to perfection in less than 10 minutes.
+Plate with crispy fennel-and-olive relish and use the fresh fennel fronds for garnish.

-Sides: Potato, Snap Pea, and Pea-Tendril Salad + Roasted Carrots with Chimichurri
+Sides Dishes: Potato, Snap Pea, and Pea-Tendril Salad

 Dessert: Carrot-Cake Parfaits